 18. Owl

-• Description: Owls are nocturnal birds of prey known for their large eyes, silent flight, and distinctive hooting calls.
-They are often associated with wisdom.
+Description: People recognize owls as nocturnal birds of prey with large eyes, silent flight, and distinctive hooting calls.
+Many cultures associate them with wisdom.

 19. Tiger